 All appeals shall be subject to public hearing.
 Prior to any public hearing an appeal shall be filed with the board in forms supplied by it and in full compliance with established schedules and procedures.
-The Board shall give notice of the hearing in at least one (1) newspaper of general circulation in the County of Delaware, Indiana, at least ten (10) days in advance of the hearing.
-The appellant shall submit a complete list of all surrounding property owners within a three hundred (300) foot radius of the property with the necessary postage to satisfy the mailing of notices to such owners and, where a three hundred (300) feet radius would include only the immediately abutting properties, irrespective of public ways, the owners of the properties adjoining the immediately abutting properties, in an east, west, north and south direction, shall also be notified.
+The Board shall give notice of the hearing in at least two (2) newspapers of general circulation in the County of Delaware, Indiana, at least ten (10) days in advance of the hearing.
+The appellant shall cause the notice of public hearing to be published as required and shall bear the expense involved in so doing.
+He shall submit a complete list of all surrounding property owners within a three hundred (300) foot radius of the property with the necessary postage to satisfy the mailing of notices to such owners and, where a three hundred (300) feet radius would include only the immediately abutting properties, irrespective of pubic ways, the owners of the properties adjoining the immediately abutting properties, in an east, west, north and south direction, shall also be notified.
 Application for appeal shall be accompanied by a certificate from the Administrative Zoning Officer stating the reasons for the appeal, the date on which he refused to issue the permit and all other pertinent information.
 All hearings and meetings of the Board shall be open to the general public.
 The applicant may appear in his own behalf or by an authorized agent or attorney.